snu-lcbc/MassSpec-RefAIner/README.md

 ## Refining EI-MS library search results through atomic-level insights
 > Ucak U.V., Ashyrmamatov I., Lee J. Preprint ChemRxiv: [10.26434/chemrxiv-2024-vrqzf-v2](https://doi.org/10.26434/chemrxiv-2024-vrqzf-v2)

-Mass spectral reference libraries are fundamental tools for compound identification in electron-ionization mass spectrometry (EI-MS).
-However, the inherent complexity of mass spectra and the lack of direct correlation between spectral and structural similarities present significant challenges in structure elucidation and accurate peak annotation.
-To address these challenges, we have introduced an approach combining CFM-EI, a fragmentation likelihood modeling tool in EI-MS data, with a multi-step complexity reduction strategy for mass-to-fragment mapping.
-Our methodology involves employing modified atomic environments to represent fragments of super small organic molecules and training a transformer model to predict the structural content of compounds based on mass and intensity data.
-This holistic solution not only aids in interpreting EI-MS data by providing insights into atom types but also refines cosine similarity rankings by suggesting inclusion or exclusion of specific atom types.
-Tests conducted on EI-MS data from the NIST database demonstrated that our approach complements conventional methods by improving spectra matching through an in-depth atomic-level analysis.
+The inherent complexity of mass spectra and the lack of direct correlation between spectral and structural similarities retards structure elucidation and accurate peak annotation.
+Our methodology employs modified atomic environments from topological radii zero to represent collections of annotated spectral peaks.
+Rather than aiming for de novo structure prediction from spectra, our objective is to refine and re-rank candidate structures retrieved by existing library search methods using predicted atom environments.
+We conducted a multi-step complexity reduction to mass-to-fragment mappings and trained the Transformer model to predict the atomic environments of compounds directly from mass and intensity data, achieving a peak precision of 86.1\% and a recall rate of 78.4\% on the test set.
+This novel framework not only aids in interpreting EI-MS data by providing insights into structural contents but also refines cosine similarity rankings by suggesting the inclusion or exclusion of certain atomic environments.
+Our findings over the NIST database suggest that our approach complements conventional methods by improving spectra matching through an in-depth atomic-level analysis.

 <!-- ![Preprocessing Workflow](./assets/MSpaper_figure2.png) -->
 <img src="assets/MSpaper_figure2.png" alt="Preprocessing Workflow" width="600" />
-Fragmentation and multi-step complexity reduction plan for EI-MS data interpretation (a) Schematic representation of the data processing workflow, beginning with EI-MS data selection from the NIST Main Library, focusing on compounds with Mw $\leq$ 400 Da, followed by fragment annotation using CFM-EI, and subsequent ion collection.
-The bottom panel illustrates the initial reduction applied to the pool of fragment ions via similarity thresholding using the Tanimoto coefficient at ECFP2 level. (b) Frequency-based data filtering with respect to atom types (depicted as SMARTS), followed by the process of customizing atomic environment representations to suit analytical needs.
-The spider chart and adjacent table detail the modifications to AE mappings and the criteria for isotopic abundance-based intensity cutoffs, essential for elements such as S, Cl, and Br.

 <!-- ![Model Overview](./assets/MSpaper_figure4.png) -->
 <img src="assets/MSpaper_figure4.png" alt="Model Overview" width="600" />
-Schematic of the transformer model for converting EI-MS spectral data into structural information.
-Peak intensities are encoded as logRanks and combined with m/z values as inputs to the transformer encoder.
-The decoder then predicts structural content of fragment ions and molecular content as reduced atomic environments (rAEs).
-The histogram displays the model's accuracy, recall, and precision metrics.

 <hr style="background: transparent; border: 0.2px dashed;"/>